maticstric/ebukafy/README.md

               EPUB/
                 [etc]

-           Say you have a book with a titlepage, preface, and then however many chapters.
            You can generate the toc files like so:

-                generate-toc -i -o 2 .
+                generate-toc -i .

-           The offset of 2 will gurantee that the roman numeral titles will only start on the second entry of the toc, since the first two (titlepage and preface) aren't actual chapters.

            And make sure that the spine in the content.opf file is complete before you run generate-toc!